 5. Delivering Turnkey Solutions with Azure Managed Applications

-Azure Managed Applications enable various managed service providers, enterprise IT teams, and independent software vendors, to deliver turnkey solutions through service catalogue or the Azure Marketplace.
+Azure Managed Applications enable various managed service providers, enterprise IT teams, and independent software vendors, to deliver turnkey solutions through service catalog or the Azure Marketplace.

 With this powerful solution, vendors can easily manage and support their applications so that the users who deploy managed applications don’t have to worry about maintaining, updating, or servicing them.